booski/winguest/README.md

 The VM setup script expects working PulseAudio.

-The scripts expect that the GPU to be passed is a unique PCI ID, so two identical GPUs will cause problems.
+The scripts expect that the GPU to be passed is an AMD GPU with a unique PCI ID, so two identical GPUs will cause problems.
 My testing has been done on AMD Ryzen 7 5700G and AMD Radeon 480, passing the 480 to the VM and using the integrated graphics for the host.

 ## Setup

 Clone the repo and copy settings.conf.example to settings.conf and make changes as necessary.

 The script `iommu.sh` will output the iommu groups on the system.
-This document expects that the devices that are passed are all isolated in one iommu group.
+The scripts expect that the devices that are passed are all isolated in one iommu group.
 If that isn't the case, strange things will happen, possibly including the VM not starting at all.

 Install the packages listed in `packages.install`, for example: